-Figure : Dimerization-induced phase separation drives telomere clustering. () Snapshots of TRF1-GFP and SIM-mCherry before and after adding .
-Bottom is telomere binary layer identified from TRF1-GFP.
-Scale bars, 5 µm. () A fusion event after recruiting SIM to telomeres.
+Figure 3: Dimerization-induced phase separation drives telomere clustering.
+(A) Snapshots of TRF1-GFP and SIM-mCherry before and after adding 100 nM dimerizer (final concentration).
+AT the bottom is the telomere binary layer identified from TRF1-GFP.
+Scale bars, 5 µm.
+(B) A fusion event after recruiting SIM to telomeres.
 Scale bars, 2 µm.
-Time interval, 5 mins. () Snapshots of TRF1-GFP and SIM mutant-mCherry before and after adding 100 nM .
-Bottom is telomere binary layer identified from TRF1-GFP.
-Scale bars, 5 µm. () Average telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time after recruiting SIM (green, for cell in Figure ) and SIM mutant (blue, for cell in Figure ). () Telomere number over time after recruiting SIM (green, for cell in Figure ) and SIM mutant (blue, for cell in Figure ).
+Time interval, 5 mins.
+(C) Snapshots of TRF1-GFP and SIM mutant-mCherry before and after adding 100 nM dimerizer (final concentration).
+At the bottom is the telomere binary layer identified from TRF1-GFP.

-Figure : Reversal of condensation and telomere clustering.
-(A) Snapshots of TRF1-GFP and SIM-mCherry after adding 100 µM TMP to cells with condensates formed for 3 hours.
-Bottom is telomere binary layer identified from TRF1-GFP.
 Scale bars, 5 µm.
+(D) Average telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time after recruiting SIM (green, for cell in Figure 3A) and SIM mutant (blue, for cell in Figure 3C).
+(E) Telomere number over time after recruiting SIM (green, for cell in Figure 3A) and SIM mutant (blue, for cell in Figure 3C).

-(B) Average telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time for cell in Figure .
-(C) Telomere number over time for cell in Figure .
+Figure 4: Reversal of condensation and telomere clustering.
+(A) Snapshots of TRF1-GFP and SIM-mCherry after adding 100 µM TMP (final concentration) to cells with condensates formed for 3 hours.
+At the bottom is the telomere binary layer identified from TRF1-GFP.
+Scale bars, 5 µm.
+(B) Average telomere intensity (summarize intensity over the volume in each telomere and then average over all telomeres in a cell) over time for cell in Figure 4A.
+(C) Telomere number over time for cell in Figure 4A.

-Figure : Dimerization-induced condensates are APBs.
+Figure 5: Dimerization-induced condensates are APBs.
 (A) A representative cell for telomere DNA FISH and PML IF after recruiting SIM.
-Bottom is binary layer identifying telomeres, PML bodies and number of colocalized PML and telomere DNA foci, i.e., number of APBs.
+Bottom is binary layer identifying telomeres, PML bodies and the number of colocalized PML and telomere DNA foci, i.e., number of APBs.
 Scale bars, 5 µm.
 (B) A representative cell for telomere DNA FISH and PML IF after recruiting SIM mutant.
-Bottom is binary layer of the images used to identify number of colocalized PML and telomere DNA foci, i.e., number of APBs.
+At the bottom is the binary layer of the images used to identify the number of colocalized PML and telomere DNA foci, i.e., number of APBs.
 Scale bars, 5 µm.

+Video 1: Recruiting SIM with dimerizers to telomeres drives phase separation and telomere clustering.
+Live imaging of SIM-mCherry, TRF1-GFP and merge channels before and after adding 100 nM dimerizer (final concentration).
+Scale bars, 5 µm.
+Time interval, 5 mins.
+Time as shown.

+Video 2: Recruiting SIM mutant cannot drive phase separation and telomere clustering.
+Live imaging of SIM mutant-mCherry, TRF1-GFP and merge channels before and after adding 100 nM dimerizer (final concentration).
+Scale bars, 5 µm.
+Time interval, 5 mins.
+Time as shown.

+Video 3: Reversal of condensation and telomere clustering.
+Live imaging of SIM-mCherry, TRF1-GFP and merge channels after adding 100 µM TMP (final concentration) to cells with condensates formed for 3 hours.
+Scale bars, 5 µm.
+Time interval, 5 mins.
+Time as shown.

 DISCUSSION:

-demonstrated the formation and dissolution of condensates on telomeres chemical dimerization system. followed with live imaging. determined condensate localization and composition with DNA FISH and protein IF.
+This protocol demonstrated the formation and dissolution of condensates on telomeres with a chemical dimerization system.
+Kinetics of phase separation and droplet-fusion-induced telomere clustering are monitored with live imaging.
+Condensate localization and composition are determined with DNA FISH and protein IF.